Internationally-Renowned Faculty includes the following:

 choral educator since 1996, teaching students at all levels from pre-school

 through post-graduate.
-She received her Bachelors Degree in
+She received her Bachelor's Degree in Music

-Amherst, and her Masters Degree in Education from University
+Amherst, and her Master's Degree in Education from University of New

 her Certificate of Advanced Graduate Study in Educational Leadership.

-She received her Kodaly training at the New England Conservatory and
+She received her Kodály training at the New England Conservatory

-at the Kodaly Pedagogical Institute in Kecskemet, Hungary.
-Ms. Toth
+and at the Kodály Pedagogical Institute in Kecskemet, Hungary.

-is currently the Choral Director at East Longmeadow High School and
+Ms. Toth is currently the Choral Director at East Longmeadow High

-serves as Clerk for the Massachusetts Music Educators Association.
+Association for Music Education, the Massachusetts Music Educators

-Music Teaching Certificate at the Kodály Music Institute of
+her Kodály Music Teaching Certificate at the Kodály

 Betty Hillmon Head of Music at the Park School, Brookline,

-MA; she has lectured at Brandeis University and UMass Boston; chaired
+Artists.
+She has lectured at Brandeis University and UMass Boston;

-Lewis School of Fine Arts; and served on the faculty of the Kodály
+Fine Arts; and served on the faculty of the Kodály Music Institute

-Music Institute and the Kodály Center of America.
-Ms. Hillmon
+and the Kodály Center of America.
+Ms. Hillmon is a much sought-after

-researcher specializing in the music of African Americans.
-As a cellist,
+specializing in the music of African Americans.
+As a cellist, she

-she has performed in several orchestras and ensembles in MA and CA.
+has performed in several orchestras and ensembles in MA

 David Hodgkins (KMI Chorus Conductor) is the Artistic Director